 \subsection{General form of SQP}

-The derivation of this section is based on those of the SQP solver SNOPT \cite{GillSNOPT2002} and NPSOL \cite{GILL1986NPSOL}.
-Nevertheless, we believe this section is important because some of the important techniques, for instance, solutions to problems to obtain parameters during optimization, were not explicitly explained in these two papers.
+The derivation of this section is based on those of the SQP solver SNOPT \citep{GillSNOPT2002} and NPSOL \citep{GILL1986NPSOL}.
+Nevertheless, we believe this section is important because some of the important techniques, e.g., solutions for problems to obtain parameters during optimization, were not explicitly explained.